peachdocs/docs/en-US/howto/documentation.md

 ...
 ```

-In case you only need to define information of a directory, but there is no content for it, you can skip the content:
+If you only need to define information in a directory but it has no content, skip the content:

 ```
 ---